EPAMMogilev/DevEnv/README.md

   * Maven [plugin](http://mojo.codehaus.org/findbugs-maven-plugin/)
   * Set up plugin to use rules file from this repository

+Once you've set this all up, run:
+>mvn site

 ## Before pushing to remote repository:

 * Make sure that your code passes all pmd, findbugs and checkstyle checks